Teacher of the Year Program

 Overview

-The DoDEA TOY Program is modeled after the National Teacher of the Year (NTOY) Program, which is sponsored by the Council of Chief State School Officers (CCSSO).
+The DoWEA TOY Program is modeled after the National Teacher of the Year (NTOY) Program, which is sponsored by the Council of Chief State School Officers (CCSSO).
 This program provides an avenue for all STOYs to be nationally recognized and compete for the NTOY.
 The NTOY and all STOYs are presented at the White House.
-The DoDEA TOY travels to all NTOY activities and takes a semester-long sabbatical to design and implement a project of choice.
+The DoWEA TOY travels to all NTOY activities and takes a semester-long sabbatical to design and implement a project of choice.

 Learn more about the NTOY Program.